sbmlteam/libsbml/examples/sample-models/from-spec/level-2/README.txt

-     Example models from the SBML Level 2 Version 3 specification
+     Example models from the SBML Level 2 Version 4 specification

-	   Michael Hucka, Sarah Keating, Nicolas Le Novere, Andrew Finney, Stefan Hoops
+	   Michael Hucka, Stefan Hoops, Sarah Keating, Nicolas Le Novere, Sven Sahle, Darren Wilkinson

-This directory contains the text of sample SBML models taken from the latest SBML Level 2 specification (which, at the time of this writing, is Version 3 Release 1).
+This directory contains the text of sample SBML models taken from the latest SBML Level 2 specification (which, at the time of this writing, is Version 4 Release 1).
 These models are not meant to be meaningful in a biological sense; rather, they are meant to illustrate various SBML constructs and to serve as input for software testing.